Dre Campbell Farm

 5. Insecticidal Soap

-Insecticidal soap is a product that you can acquire at most hardware stores or online, and it’s effective at killing chinch bugs.
+Insecticidal soap is a product that you can acquire at most hardware stores or online, and it is effective at killing chinch bugs.
 All you need to do is thoroughly spray it on the affected areas.

 The best thing about this treatment is that it’s non-toxic and won’t harm your plants.
-It’s a great option for people who are seeking natural chinch bug treatments.
+It’s an excellent option for people who are seeking natural chinch bug treatments.

-You can also make a DIY insecticidal soap by mixing 2 tablespoons of Dawn dish soap (organic liquid soap is even better) with a gallon of water.
+You can also make a DIY insecticidal soap by mixing two tablespoons of Dawn dish soap (organic liquid soap is even better) with a gallon of water.
 Apply to target areas.

 6. Natural Predators